 Sorry not sorry for being happy all the time.

-This isn’t the only craft for Valentine’s Day that we have on Drugstore Divas.
-For more, check out our post of Easy To Make Valentine’s Day Crafts & Treats.
+This isn’t the only Valentine’s Day recipe that we have on Drugstore Divas.
+For more, check out our post of Homemade Heart-Shaped Food For Valentine’s Day with ideas for heart-shaped pizzas, cookies, and more.

 Heart-Shaped Hard-Boiled Eggs